Do you need more space when you’re camping? Then you’re in the right place! Welcome to our round up of the best large

 Most of these large family camping tents are easy to set up relatively quickly, even if not instantly.
-The only tent you’ll have any real difficulties with is the Ozark Trail tent.
+The only camping tent you’ll have any real difficulties with is the Ozark Trail tent.

 Can one person set up all these tents?

 It’s always easier to set up tents with other people to lend a pair of helping hands but if you are left alone, most of these top tents are easy to set up thanks to their intuitive instant designs.

 The hardest part of setting these camping tents up is getting the rainfly on.
-This can be a real challenge if you’re short.
+This can be a real challenge if you’re short and you may need help from other people.
+It can also be tricker to setup tent poles in a large tents a conventional setup.
+But once this is done, you’ll just need to peg down the stakes.

 Are these camping tents easy to carry?

-Although these tents are easy to carry to your campsite if you are car camping, they would be terrible for backpacking.
+Although the best tents are easy to carry to your campsite if you are car camping, they would be terrible for backpacking.
 They are heavy and awkward to carry so are best suited to car camping trips.

 Battling the weather

-You’re going to need a tent with enough weather protection features to make sure you have a dry, warm and safe camping experience.
-So which of these camping tents will keep you protected in bad weather?
+You’re going to need camping tents with enough weather protection features to make sure you have a dry, warm and safe camping experience.
+So which family car-camping tent will keep you protected in bad weather?

 Winner: Crua Core 6 Person Tent

-The Crua Core tent is designed to cope with camping in Ireland and Britain so comes with fantastic waterproof protection.
-It will keep you dry in heavy rain better than most camping tents and certainly better than the camping tents on this list.
+The Crua Core tent is designed to cope with weather when camping in Ireland and Britain so comes with fantastic waterproof protection.
+It will keep you dry in heavy rain and bad weather better than most camping tents and certainly better than the camping tents on this list.

 It comes with impressive extra weather protection features like the super waterproof polyester fabric which has a hydrostatic head rating of 5000mm.

-The cabin tents use a lot of mesh for large windows which is great for ventilation but can make them susceptible to leaking in the rain, even in moderate rain.
+The cabin tents use a lot of mesh for large windows and walls which is great for ventilation but can make them susceptible to water leaking into their interior in the rain, even in moderate rain.
+A dome tent is much more aerodynamic and waterproof.